kaldius/carousell_scraper/readme.md

 - [ ] add error callback
 - [x] add ability to delete searches
 - [ ] ctl+c raises an exception, still don't know how to prevent it.
 At least it doesn't affect use for now.
+- [ ] password protection for `/start` command, so only users with password at `/start` can continue to use the bot
+- [ ] put scripts into directories, things are getting too messy
+- [ ] allow user to specify keywords to exclude from search (search: "iphone"; exclude: "mini" will not show "iphone mini"s)
+- [ ] allow user to block users' searches (annoying mobile phone shops)

 Todo(scraper side):
 - [x] maintain list of tracked search terms